mars0i/forage/doc/ToroidalAlgorithms.md

 In this version of this code, the standard region must be a square that lies between bound-min and bound-max in each of the two dimensions.

+Many of the functions operate on segments, i.e. pairs of pairs of coordinates, which have to be repeatedly decomposed and reconstructed.
+Although this is slightly inefficient, it made the code easier to understand, I felt.
+If the inefficiency really matters (seems unlikely), the code could be rewrite in terms of points or raw coordinates.

+**I recommend that one begin reading at either wrap-segs or wrap-paths.
+The second is a wrapper (different sense) for the first.**

 ---